dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 <br>

-Back in the container, you will see GET requests similar to this:
+Back in the container, you will see a stream of GET requests similar to this:
 ```
 GET / 200 38.482 ms - 290
 GET /stylesheets/style.css 200 4.367 ms - 111